mongodb/specifications/source/retryable-writes/retryable-writes.rst

 the driver MUST treat all errors with the RetryableWriteError label as retryable.
 This label might be added to an error in a variety of ways:

+When the driver encounters a network error communicating with any server version that supports retryable writes, it MUST add a RetryableWriteError label to that error.

 For server versions 4.4 and newer, MongoDB will add a RetryableWriteError label to errors or server responses that it considers retryable before returning them to the driver.
 As new server versions are released, the errors that are labeled with the RetryableWriteError label may change.
 When receiving a command result with an error from a 4.4+ server that supports retryable writes, the driver MUST NOT add a RetryableWriteError label to that error under any condition.

-When the driver encounters a network error communicating with any server version that supports retryable writes, it MUST add a RetryableWriteError label to that error.
+Note: With a WriteConcernError response the top level document or the WriteConcernError document may contain the RetryableWriteError error label.

 When receiving a command result with an error from a pre-4.4 server that supports retryable writes, the driver MUST add a RetryableWriteError label to errors that meet